 - You can clearly hear Phil’s voice and experience throughout the book

 - The book does not come with the available DVD

 - Some readers have felt that the putting instruction could have been a little more in-depth

 An Alternative: Dave Pelz’s Short Game Bible

-For those of you who want to go even further in your study of the short game, we would also highly recommend Dave Pelz’s Short Game Bible.
-This short game book has fewer images, much more science and less Phil flair.
-That said, it is genuinely considered to be the bible on how to improve your short game.
+For those of you who want to study the short game further, we would also highly recommend Dave Pelz’s Short Game Bible.
+This short game book has fewer images, much more science, and less Phil flair.
+That said, it is considered the bible on how to improve your short game.
 Pelz is regarded as one of the true short game teaching masters.
 He has also been Phil Mickelson’s long-time short game coach.
 At 450 pages, you will be amazed at how readable and actionable the book is.
 Every serious golfer should own it.

-Whether you believe Mickelson’s or Pelz’s offering is the best short game book ever, we think that either of these books is a fantastic start to learning the fundamentals of the short game.
+Whether you believe Mickelson’s or Pelz’s offering is the best short game book ever, either of these books is a fantastic start to learning the fundamentals of the short game.
 But to really improve your short game, you have to put the teachings into practice.

-If you cannot get to a course that has a good short game practice area at a minimum, you should try to get some practice in at home.
+If you cannot get to a course that has a good short game practice area, at a minimum, you should try to get some practice at home.
 As an aid to training at home, we recommend this chipping net for backyard or basement practice.
 Take a look at our chipping net review by clicking here.

 If you like The Best Golf Training Aids, check out our sister sites: